Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: The Jackiw-Pi equation

-We introduce the Jackiw-Pi equation as a special case of the generalized vortex equations \eqref{eq:vortex-eq-general}.
-The Jackiw-Pi equation is the integrable vortex equation defined on a flat Euclidean plane, i.e., the background curvature $K_0=C_0=0$ and the conformal factor $\Omega_0=4$.
+The Jackiw-Pi equation can be introduced as a special case of the generalized vortex equation \eqref{eq:vortex-eq-general}, which is the integrable vortex equation defined on a flat Euclidean plane.
+To ensure the background surface becomes a flat plane, we set the constant $C_0=0$ and the conformal factor $\Omega_0=4$.
 From Manton's classification, the case of $(C_0,C)=(0,1)$ is the only possible case.
-Then the target surface is $S^2$, and the Jackiw-Pi equation takes the form
+Hence, the target surface is $S^2$, and the Jackiw-Pi equation takes the form